Fruits and Vegetables

 - Exotic fruits are also good sources of fiber: A mango has 5 grams, a persimmon has 6, and 1 cup of guava has about 9.

-- Go dark.
+- Dark-colored vegetables.
 In general, the darker the color of the vegetable, the higher the fiber content.
 Carrots, beets, and broccoli are fiber-rich.
 Collard greens and Swiss chard have 4 grams of fiber per cup.
 Spinach also packs a punch at 7 grams of fiber per half-cup.
 Artichokes are among the highest-fiber veggies, at 10 grams for a medium-sized one.

-- Dig a potato.
+- Potatoes.
 Russet, red, and sweet potatoes all have at least 3 grams of fiber in a medium-sized spud, if you eat the skin and all.

 Dry and Canned Goods

 - Stock up on beans.
 Navy and white beans are the most fiber-rich, but all beans are fiber-packed.
 Any of these is a good choice for your shopping cart: garbanzo, kidney, lima, or pinto beans.
 They make great soups and chilis, and are a flavorful addition to salads.
 Beans are also high in protein, so if you’re cutting back on red meat, they’re a healthy, filling substitute.

 Include other legumes.
 Peas, soybeans (edamame), and lentils are also high in fiber.

 - Check cereal labels.
 Most cereals have at least some fiber content, but they’re not all created equal.
 Any cereal with 5 or more grams of fiber per serving is a good source.

 - Whole-grain breads.
 Seven-grain, dark rye, cracked wheat, and pumpernickel breads are good choices.